Courses available through Skills for All.

 There is one calculator for TAFE SA and another calculator for non-TAFE SA.

-Some stakeholders for example Industry Skills Boards may be granted access to the Subsidy Calculators upon request.
+Some stakeholders may be granted access to the Subsidy Calculators upon request.
 Email firstname.lastname@example.org and indicate the name and nature of your organisation and the way you will benefit from having access to the Subsidy Calculator.
 Your email must come from your personal business address, not a generic admin@ address.

 For AppleMac users

-The Minister has published a list of Units of Competency which are eligible for a subsidy payment for result code 70-AP.
+The Minister has published a list of Units of Competency which are eligible for a subsidy payment for result code 70 and Academic Pass (AP).
 This code applies to units of competency in some qualifications that require students to achieve both on and off-job competency.

-The 70-AP list will be updated as required.
-You should refer to the lists below when making claims using result code 70-AP.
+The 70 and AP list will be updated as required.
+You should refer to the lists below when making claims using result code 70 and AP.

 Additions to the list